Azure/azure-saas/docs/azure-saas-docs/content/en/components/admin-service.md

 The [SaaS.Admin.Service](https://github.com/Azure/azure-saas/tree/main/src/Saas.Admin) module (aka Admin Service) is an API that has two main responsibilities:

-1. Preforming CRUD operations on tenants
+1. Preforming Create, Read, Update, and Delete (CRUD) operations on tenants
 2. Serving as a broker to the permissions API to assign roles and permissions to tenants

 ## How to Run Locally